Jeremy Hazell: Professional career

 Hazell declared himself eligible for the 2010 NBA draft but withdrew on May 6 and maintained his collegiate eligibility for the 2010–11 season.

 Hazell went undrafted in the 2011 NBA draft.
 On September 8, 2011, he signed with CB Lucentum Alicante of Liga ACB in Spain.
 On November 9, 2011, he was released.
 In December 2011, he joined the training camp roster of the Phoenix Suns.
 After being released by Phoenix, he signed with the Bakersfield Jam of the NBA Development League.
 Hazell was later waived by the Jam for personal reasons.
-In March 2012, Hazell signed with Venezuelean team, Marinos de Anzoátegui.
+In March 2012, Hazell signed with Venezuelan team, Marinos de Anzoátegui.
 He was released days later before playing a game, due to issues with his international transfer.

 In January 2014, he signed with BC Juventus of the Lithuanian Basketball League for the rest of the season.

 In August 2014, he signed with Virtus Bologna of Italy for the 2014–15 Lega Basket Serie A season.

 On July 29, 2015, he signed with French club Élan Chalon for the 2015–16 LNB Pro A season.

 On June 18, 2016, he signed with Turkish club Muratbey Uşak Sportif.
 On October 24, 2016, he parted ways with Uşak after appearing in two league games and three Champions League games.
 On February 11, 2017, he signed with Italian club Victoria Libertas Pesaro for the rest of the 2016–17 Lega Basket Serie A season.